Automation12 min read

 1. Long-Term, Stable Production

-If you're automating a core, unchanging process (e.g., welding the same frame for 10+ years), buy the robot.
-You'll hit breakeven in 18-24 months and enjoy $0 monthly costs thereafter.
+If you are automating a core, unchanging process (e.g., welding the same frame for 10+ years), buy the robot.
+You will hit breakeven in 18–24 months and enjoy minimal monthly costs thereafter.

 2. High Utilization (3 Shifts)

-RaaS assumes you're running 1-2 shifts.
-If you need 24/7 production across three shifts, the per-unit-cost of buying plummets.
-You'll hit ROI fast and enjoy cheap labor.
+RaaS assumes you are running 1–2 shifts.
+If you need 24/7 production across three shifts, the per-unit cost of buying drops sharply.
+You will hit ROI fast.

 3. Mission-Critical Processes

 If a robot failure will shut down your entire operation for days, buying gives you control over spare parts, emergency repairs, and redundancy.
-RaaS SLAs (95-99% uptime) may not be good enough.
+RaaS SLAs (95–99% uptime) may not be sufficient.

 4. Heavy Customization

-If your robot needs non-standard tooling, integrations, or AI models baked in, buying lets you own the IP and customize endlessly.
+If your robot needs non-standard tooling, integrations, or AI models baked in, buying lets you own the IP and customize freely.
 RaaS providers standardize to contain costs.

 5. You Have In-House Expertise

-If you already employ roboticists or automation engineers, buying leverages that talent and avoids paying the vendor "expert tax."
+If you already employ roboticists or automation engineers, buying leverages that talent and avoids paying the vendor markup for support services.

 Top Robotics as a Service Providers (2026)